vididataset/VIDI/README.md

-# VIDI
+# VIDI: A Video Dataset of Incidents

 We present a video dataset --- Video Dataset of Incidents, VIDI --- that contains 4,534 video clips corresponding to 43 incident categories.
-This is an official VIDI repository.
+This is the official VIDI repository.
 In this repository, we provide the code to download our dataset and additional materials for our results.

 Samples from dataset can be found here: https://vididataset.github.io/VIDI/